mrprov12/eink-guides/viwoods/aipaper/FeatureRequests.md

 - **[Completed by Oct 16th, 2024](https://viwoods.com/pages/community#/post/d4f23c54-b147-4746-9a73-3bb38ff25239): Translation of Handwritten Mathematical Expressions to LaTeX**: Enable the AI to recognize and translate handwritten mathematical expressions into properly formatted LaTeX code.
 This feature would significantly benefit students and professionals in mathematics and scientific fields who frequently use LaTeX for academic and professional writing, making the AiPaper a valuable tool in the education and scientific sectors.
   *Originally suggested by [Mitchell Haas](https://viwoods.com/pages/community#/post/f59b2e68-2c4b-40d4-a6d8-6c8d70072826) on Sep 15, 2024*

 - **Completed in Version 3.0.5: Kindle App Annotation Issue**: Fixed an issue in the Kindle app where selecting the 'annotate' option would briefly display the annotation toolbar before disappearing, preventing users from annotating Kindle screenshots.
 This update ensures that screenshots can be annotated and saved to Pickings as intended.
   *Originally requested [33rocks](https://viwoods.com/pages/community#/post/b6e18493-e615-4df8-8064-246c8b4bbd68) on Oct 11, 2024*

-## Bugs as of 3.1.2
-- **[BUG] Sorting of Documents in Learning**: Improve the sorting functionality in the Learning section so that PDFs and ePubs can be accurately sorted in alphabetical order when "Ascending" is selected.
-This would ensure a more organized and intuitive document management experience.
-  *Originally reported by [rev.mark](https://viwoods.com/pages/community#/post/88fdc51c-1787-47a8-a0a7-5ca02b1b777d) on Oct 30, 2024*

 ---
 ---